Yash020405/mattermost/AssignmentSubmission.md

 }
 ```

-This allowed stable memory usage regardless of total data size.
+This allowed stable memory usage regardless of total data size, though we're still monitoring to ensure this approach holds up in all scenarios.

 ### 5. Docker Environment Setup Challenges

-**Challenge**: Setting up a reliable development and testing environment for Elasticsearch was surprisingly difficult, with numerous configuration pitfalls.
+**Challenge**: Setting up a reliable development and testing environment for Elasticsearch was surprisingly difficult, with numerous configuration pitfalls that weren't covered in the documentation.

-**Solution**: I created a comprehensive Docker setup with proper resource limits and configuration:
+**Solution**: After much trial and error, we created a comprehensive Docker setup with proper resource limits and configuration:

 ```yaml
 # New Docker configuration for reliable testing